xenserver/terraform-provider-xenserver/README.md

 - `xenserver/` The provider, resources, data sources and tests.
 - Miscellaneous meta files.

+## Developing the Provider
-## Requirements
+### Requirements

 - [Terraform](https://developer.hashicorp.com/terraform/downloads) >= 1.8
 - [Go](https://golang.org/doc/install) >= 1.22.2

-## Developing the Provider

-### Prepare
+### Prepare Development Environment

-If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).
+The following instructions are based on Linux system.

-To build the provider, you'll need to prepare the local XenServer module for Go.
+- Prepare the local XenServer SDK module
     - [Download](https://www.xenserver.com/downloads) the XenServer SDK zip package and unzip
     - Create `goSDK/` directory under `terraform-provider-xenserver/`
     - Copy all source files under `XenServer-SDK/XenServerGo/src/` to `terraform-provider-xenserver/goSDK/` folder

 ### Build

 Run the commands as follows:
 ```shell
 go get -u all
 go mod tidy
 ```

 To compile the provider, run `"go install"`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

+In short, you can just run `make provider` instead.

 ### Document